 Recovery is not a process, but an event.

 He is right.
 Physical transformation takes days, weeks or years, but escape comes instantly: via an illuminating mental shift.
-The acquisition of new information leads to a change in desire and behaviour, terminating the problem at its core.
+The acquisition of new information leads to a change in desire and behavior, terminating the problem at its core.

 So let us start with a definition.

 What is binge eating disorder?

 According to the experts, binge eating disorder is the act of regularly consuming large quantities of food (far more calories than your body needs), feeling a lack of control while doing so and not purging this food from your body afterwards.
 This may involve eating a lot in a short period of time (at night, alone or in the car, for example) or grazing all day, picking constantly at food (also known as compulsive eating).
-Binge eaters feel over-full and eat even when not physically hungry.
-They gorge upon food, often without enjoyment, sometimes to the point where they feel sick or in pain, as if their stomach is bursting.
+Binge eaters feel over-full and eat when not physically hungry.
+They gorge upon food, sometimes to the point where they feel sick or in pain, as if their stomach is bursting.
 Binge eaters may have a wildly fluctuating or escalating weight, with 10kg (22lb)+ gains per month not uncommon.
-Unsurprisingly, the behaviour is prevalent in many of the super-obese.
+Unsurprisingly, the behavior is prevalent in many of the super-obese.
 It is also common in those you might never suspect, such as bodybuilders and fitness professionals.
 Bodybuilder and coach Scott Abel, in his latest book, the Cycle Diet (available from Amazon), describes how he lost 50lbs over 12 weeks, in preparation for his first bodybuilding contest and, then, after winning, gained it all back in less than one week.

 Binge eaters feel compelled to consume vast quantities of junk food (and sometimes nourishing foods) despite knowing that the excessive intake harms their health or life.
 They are often terrified of the effect that binge eating has upon their body and are desperate to stop.
-As with other addictions, binge eaters feel as if they fall into a downward spiral as binge eating escalates; overeating, feeling awful and then binge eating to restore the illusion of relief again.
+Binge eaters feel fall into a downward spiral as binge eating escalates; overeating, feeling awful and then binge eating to restore the illusion of relief again.
 Binge eaters feel trapped: wanting desperately to change, but not knowing how.